The insider advice on this page is from one of Wendy’s Trusted Travel Experts for India: Sanjay Saxena of Nomadic Expeditions

 India stretches all the way from just above the equator to 40° North latitude, which means there is a part of the country with a pleasant climate during every month of the year:

-November through February is a good time for all of South India, Central India, and most of North India, except for the Himalaya mountain states.
+November through February is a good time for all of South India, Central India, and most of North India, except for the Himalaya Mountain states.
+The weather is generally mild and comfortable.

-September and October are another good time for trekking, with clear skies and fall color in the Himalaya.
-This is also when a number of important festivals take place in North India, including the Pushkar Camel Fair, Diwali, Dussera, and Durga puja.
+September and October are prime for trekking, with clear skies and fall color in the Himalaya.
+This is also when a number of important festivals take place in North India, including the Pushkar Camel Fair, Diwali, Dussera, and Durga Puja.

 May through August: For a lot of people, the heat and the humidity brought about by the monsoon rains are too much to bear.

-For a full view of the Himalaya without having to hike, head to Darjeeling or Mussorie.
-The peaks are often visible at sunrise, but over the course of the day the snow evaporates and forms clouds that usually obscure the summits by sunset.
+For breathtaking views of the Himalaya without having to hike, head to Darjeeling or Mussorie.
+The peaks are often visible at sunrise, though over the course of the day the snow evaporates and forms clouds that generally obscure the summits by sunset.

 Kerala’s natural beauty makes it easy to get a great shot while cruising on a houseboat.
 A far cry from the busy cities of the subcontinent, here you’ll find only coconut palms silhouetted against the red sky of sunset.